NTT123/pax/README.md

 import haiku as hk
 PaxLSTM = pax.from_haiku(hk.LSTM)(hidden_dim=hidden_dim)
 ```
 Similar to dm-haiku modules that needs a dummy input to infer parameters' shape in the initialization process.
-We also need to input ``PaxLSTM`` a dummy input when creating new instances.
+We also need to pass ``PaxLSTM`` a dummy input when creating new instances.

 ```python
 dummy_x = np.empty((1, hidden_dim), dtype=np.float32)